Energy in India: Biomass and charcoal

 Biomass is a renewable energy source and its use as feedstock to produce biofuels or organic chemicals is mostly carbon-neutral fuel.
 Carbon dioxide is first taken up by plants during photosynthesis, and later released when biomass is burned.
 Presently, only 20% of households in India use biomass and charcoal for cooking purposes as LPG use for cooking purposes is rising rapidly.
 In addition biomass is also used marginally in commercial cooking, electricity generation, process industries, etc. The total biomass use in India is nearly 177 Mtoe in the year 2013.
 Substantial surplus crop residue is also burnt in agriculture fields to clear the land for the next crop.
 Nearly 75 crores (750 million) tons of nonedible (by cattle) biomass is available annually in India which can be put to use for higher value addition without CO_{2} emissions.

 Huge quantity of imported coal is being used in pulverised coal-fired power stations.
 Raw biomass is not suitable for use in the pulverised coal mills as they are difficult to grind into fine powder due to caking problem.
 However 100% biomass can be fired after torrefaction in the pulverised coal mills for replacing imported coal.
 Torrefied biomass plants can be integrated with existing pulverised coal-fired power stations using the available hot flue gas as heat source.
 Cofiring dry biomass up to 20% heat input with coal is also possible directly in pulverised coal-fired power stations without facing caking problem.
 North west and southern regions can replace imported coal use with biomass where surplus agriculture/crop residue biomass is burnt in the fields causing pollution problems.
 As traditional use of biomass is being replaced by LPG at a faster pace, biomass burning in agriculture fields would become major source for causing higher level air pollution.

+When an existing blast furnace is modified to use biomass products as its fuel, production of green steel, green hydrogen/ammonia/urea and green slag cement are feasible.

 Biogas which is mainly methane/natural gas can also be used to produce protein-rich feed for cattle, poultry and fish culture in villages economically by cultivating Methylococcus capsulatus bacteria culture with tiny land and water foot print.
 The carbon dioxide gas produced as by product from these plants can be put to use in cheaper production of algae oil from algae particularly in tropical countries like India which can displace the prime position of crude oil in near future.
 Union government is implementing many schemes to utilise productively the agro waste or biomass in rural areas to uplift rural economy and job potential.